 In the acute toxicity study no deaths were observed during the period at the doses tested up to 2000 mg/kg.
-Hence, the NATEF was administered orally at two different dose levels (250 and 500 mg/kg) once daily for three consecutive days.
+Hence, the NAT flower extract was administered orally at two different dose levels (250 and 500 mg/kg) once daily for three consecutive days.
 Control group of animals received suspension of 1% CMC in distilled water.
-Standard drugs were administered intraperitoneally to rodents 30 min. before experiments for comparison.
+Pentazocine (10 mg/kg) and aspirin (25 mg/kg) were used respectively as standard drug and were administered intraperitoneally to rodents 30 min. before experiments for comparison.
 Experiments were conducted on day 3, one hour after the last drug administration.